About the Swedish ASV portal

 By publishing your data in the Swedish ASV database and Bioatlas your data will be easily reusable by others and can be seamlessly analysed in conjunction with other datasets in the Bioatlas.
 The ASVs will be regularly re-annoted as new reference database versions are released; thus your data will be updated with the latest taxonomic information.
 The ASV database also provides a complement to sequence repositories such as ENA or NCBI that typically only store raw sequencing data.
 Data in the Bioatlas is further regularly integrated in GBIF and therefor your metabarcoding-based biodiversity data will contribute to global knowledge about biodiversity.

-Currently, we support inclusion of ASVs for the 16S rRNA gene for prokaryotes, and the internal transcribed spacer (ITS) for fungi.
-Later in 2021 we will support the cytochrome c oxidase I (COI) for animals and the 18S rRNA gene for eukaryotes.
+Currently, we support inclusion of ASVs from the 16S rRNA gene for prokaryotes, the 18S gene for eukaryotes, and the internal transcribed spacer (ITS) for fungi.
+Soon we will also support the cytochrome c oxidase I (COI) for metazoans.
 Other markers can be included on request.
 Read more about ASV taxonomy in SBDI here.

 |Marker||Domains/Kingdoms/Supergroups*||# Datasets||# Phyla||# Classes||# Orders||# Families||# Genera||# Species||# ASV:s|

 |16S rRNA||Archaea, Bacteria, Unassigned||1||40||87||212||374||747||866||3049|

 |18S rRNA||Alveolata, Amoebozoa, Apusozoa, Archaeplastida, Excavata, Hacrobia, Hacrobia:nucl, Opisthokonta, Rhizaria, Stramenopiles, Unassigned||1||32||103||178||338||518||595||1897|